pranav-gulati/bigchaindb-examples/README.md

 - that you currently own (like UTXO's)
 - by searching the asset data/payload
 - state indicator (in backlog vs. on bigchain)

-#### What this app doesn't provide

-- Proper user and key management
-- Transfer of assets